abdurraffayshah/About-me/README.md

 - 📫 How to reach me **syedshah977887@gmail.com**

-- ⚡ Fun fact **Alongside this Proramming journey that i have embarked on i also am an entrepreneur**
+- ⚡ Course in Progress **As of right now i am doing the CS50p course by Harvard**

 <h3 align="left">Connect with me:</h3>
 <p align="left">